TooJooGoo/IdeX/README.md

  - Visual Studio gallery: [Download](https://visualstudiogallery.msdn.microsoft.com/a53074bd-cf8d-4be7-8eb6-2b768a45b96b)

 ## Getting Started
-This chapter explains how easy it is to setup IdeX and how you can include its features in your own application.
+This chapter explains how easy it is to setup IdeX and how you can plug it into your application.

 ### Start the server
 In Visual Studio click menu item "Tools/IdeX/Enable".